-Have your kids started school and you feel like the minority language is getting a hit?
+Are your kids back to school and you feel like the minority language is taking a hit?

-Your children have returned to school and all the progress they have made during the summer with their minority language(s) seems to be vanishing in front of your eyes.
-No worries as soon as you are back in an environment where your kids need to speak the minority language, their language skills will pop back into action as quickly as you thought they had lost them.
+Your children are back to school and all the progress they have made during the summer with their minority language(s) seems to be vanishing in front of your eyes.
+Bad news: You are right, once the kids are back to school, their minority language will take a hit.
+Good news: Your kids’ language skills will not disappear.
+No worries, as soon as you are back in an environment where your kids need to speak the minority language, their language skills will pop back into action as quickly as you thought they had lost them.

-But what can you do during the school year to keep up their minority language skills?
+But what can you do once the kids are back to school to maintain their minority language skills?

 Not the best, as a language needs interaction.
-However, if they understand a full length movie or TV show in the target language – hey that is impressive!
+However, once their language skills have reached a certain level and they can understand a full-length movie or TV show in the target language – hey that is impressive!
 For them the benefit is that they are allowed to watch TV, the pro for you, they are watching it in their minority language.

 Games, dinner together, cooking together, sports, just having fun is always bonding and you are using the minority language.
 Even if one of the parents does not speak the minority language, why not let the kids translate.

 Friends are always helpful and kudos if they have kids that speak the minority language well.
 We have Spanish Barbecues at home about once a month.
 The kids actually end up speaking Spanish most of the time, even though all speak perfect English.
 Build yourself a “bilingual village” with other families that speak the same languages and you will see that raising bilingual kids is much easier when you do it together.
 Sometimes, this is even more important for the parents than for the kids.